 If your parsley starts to look pale or yellow, give it a boost with some compost tea or organic fertilizer.
 For the most flavor, don’t rinse your leaves before using them as it will remove the aromatic oils from the leaves.

 I love fresh chives in any potato dish, and they are a delicious topping for soups and salads.
-They’re so easy to grow and do well in containers with little disease or pest problems.
+They’re so, so easy to grow from seed or transplants and do well in containers with very little disease or pest problems.

-Grown outdoors, they make a pretty addition to your herb garden when they flower midsummer.
+Grown outdoors, they make a pretty addition to your herb garden when they flower midsummer – you can even eat the flowers!
 Indoors, place them where they will receive at least 6 hours of sun and water them when the soil is dry.

+Mint is a lovely plant that thrives in lots of conditions.
 It is recommended to grow mint in a container because it will quickly spread and overtake your garden.
-Over watering and heavy frost can kill mint, but it’s otherwise virtually indestructible.
+Overwatering and heavy frost can kill mint, but it’s otherwise virtually indestructible.

-Depending on the variety, you can grow mint in part-shade in hardiness zones 3 to 9.
+Depending on the variety, you can grow mint in full sun to part-shade in hardiness zones 3 to 9.
 Prune it often when growing in a container to encourage new growth.

 Add mint to ice cream, sorbet, cookies and holiday cocktails for a refreshing treat.

 Basil is a staple in the kitchen for any chef.
-It grows very happily in containers, is a great companion when growing tomatoes, and needs little attention other than being careful not to over water.
-To prevent flowering, cut it back often.
+It grows very happily in containers, is a great companion when growing tomatoes, and needs little attention other than needing frequent pruning.

 In warm climates, basil can be grown as a perennial.
 But basil is very susceptible to damage from frosts, so grow as an annual or protect your plants and bring them indoors for the winter.